 In the spirit of this venture, we’d like to share our list of the top 10 achievements of the 2000s.

 - E-rate – While it began in 1996, the E-Rate program had a significant impact on education in the 2000s, disbursing $2.25 billion annually to connect schools to the Internet.
 The leading authority on E-rate, Funds For Learning provides products and services to help districts manage the E-rate application process.
 The E-rate program also protects students online, mandating districts install a Web filter, such as Lightspeed System‘s Web Access Manager, and provide Internet safety education.

 - Enhancing Education Through Technology (EETT) – Initiated in 2002, the EETT program provides critical funding for technology, a vital component for the success of the entire educational enterprise.
-EETT funds have helped schools purchase technology tools and Web-based resources such as Califone‘s media centers and classroom amplification systems; netTrekker, the leading educational search tool; and AustimPro, online professional development and resources for educating students with autism.
+EETT funds have helped schools purchase technology tools and Web-based resources such as Califone‘s media centers and classroom amplification systems and AustimPro, online professional development and resources for educating students with autism.

 - Mobile devices – While laptops have been around for some time, Maine’s one-to-one program, which began in 2001, marked the start of an increasing number of mobile computing initiatives in districts and states.
 The Apple iPod, introduced in 2001, also symbolized the mobile computing movement with innovative educators using the iPod with their students for personalized, interactive learning experiences.
 Shmoop, one of the largest multi-platform educational publishers, offers more than 1,900 titles across the Web, iPhone, Kindle, and Nook.